Faculty & Staff Bios

 M.S.Ed.
 Leadership in the Arts, Bank Street College of Education; MAT Art and Design Education, Rhode Island School of Design; BA Art and History, Swarthmore College

 Ms. Shu, a photographer and former art teacher, has worked for the New York City public schools since 2003.
 She is passionate about creating opportunities for students to stretch their thinking, be creative, and find opportunities within the school community and beyond.

 Ms. Angel Bookal, Assistant Principal

 M.S.
 Ed.
-Educational Leadership, Bank Street College, M.S.
-Urban and Multicultural Education with a Specialization in Instructional Technology, B.S.
+Educational Leadership, Bank Street College; M.S.
+Urban and Multicultural Education with a Specialization in Instructional Technology, College of Mount Saint Vincent; B.S.
 Biology, Guilford College

-Ms. Bookal commenced her career as an educator in 1996 as a science and math teacher.
+Ms. Bookal commenced her career as an educator in 1996 as a science and math teacher for an alternative/transfer high school in Queens and later taught Living Environment at a high school in the Bronx.
 In 2006, she became an assistant principal at a high school in the South Bronx and is excited to bring her knowledge and experience to work for the betterment of our community.
 She looks forward to collaborating with our students, faculty, staff, parents and partners to bring rich and meaningful experiences, which will promote college and career readiness.

 Guidance & Administration

 MSW, New York University; BA, Manhattan College; CHHC, Institute of Integrative Nutrition